terramate-io/terramate/docs/stacks/index.md

 ## stack.wanted_by (set(string))(optional)

-This attribute defines the list of stacks which are wanted by this stack, which means the stacks in the list will select this stack whenever they are selected for execution.
+This attribute defines the list of stacks that are wanted by this stack, which means the stacks in the list will select this stack whenever they are selected for execution.